 There were 14 categories for these awards, sponsored by Appian and the National Grid.
 I was shortlisted for the Rising Star category, along with 7 other women.

 Information Age – Women in IT Awards 2018: shortlisted

 This award is organised by Information Age in partnership with Amazon Web Services.
 It is a big event – over 1,100 people attended the ceremony last year.
 These awards have been running for 4 years, and over 700 nominations were made for the 19 different categories last year.
 I was shortlisted for the Rising Star category, along with 9 other women.

 The high point of being involved in these awards has been getting to meet and read about so many amazing women in tech.
 There are some truly inspiring and wonderful women on these award lists, and it’s important to recognise that in an industry that is not very diverse – women currently make up 17% of the tech workforce in the UK.

 Unusually, the front-end team of 3 in which I currently work at OCC is all female.
 Female developers are a still a minority in the company overall, but having so many tech role model women in our team has been a huge help in developing a career in tech.
 OCC has also done a lot to support organisations that promote diversity in tech, with both financial sponsorship and hosting of codebar and Code First: Girls events over the past year.

 These events and the organisations behind them are vital to creating a welcoming community and opening the doors to the tech sector, not just for women, but also for people from a wide variety of backgrounds.
-Some of the many success stories can be found at codebar stories log and the Code First: Girls Alumni Wall of Fame.
+Some of the many success stories can be found at codebar stories log.

 There is still a way to go in terms of making the entire pipeline welcoming, but there are a lot of people working very hard to make that happen.
 Awards like these help give prominence to the women, companies, organisations and initiatives that are working for change.